REST Methods

 Optional Attributes

-By default Restify returns data
+Therefore, Restify returns the data

 and errors

-fields to the response by using setMeta
+fields to the response by using the setMeta

 method from the RestResponse